Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Turmeric Black is Sculpt Nation’s semi-badass version of the ancient Indian spice — turmeric.
 A proprietary blend of turmeric root powder, turmeric root extract, and a few other ingredients, this two-capsule-a-day supplement is supposedly the modern fountain of youth.
 Sant swears it’ll solve just about every ailment under the sun, from stiff joints and stubborn belly fat to poor digestion and slow post-workout recovery.

-- Could bump fat loss if you’re overweight (proof and more proof)
+- Could help people lose weight if they’re already overweight (proof and more proof)

-- Does link to reduced joint pain (as seen in this study)
+- A decent amount of research linking it to reduced joint pain (as seen in this study)

 - Reduces full-body inflammation